 RR3-130 Number Pool Block Holder Information – SOA Origination Values

-NPAC SMS shall set the SOA Origination to TRUE for Blocks sent over the SOA-to-NPAC SMS Interface or for Blocks sent over the NPAC SOA Low-tech Interface, and to FALSE for Blocks that were created by NPAC personnel, except where the value will be maintained from the Old Block, as a result of an NPA Split.
+NPAC SMS shall default the SOA Origination to TRUE for Blocks sent over the SOA-to-NPAC SMS Interface or for Blocks sent over the NPAC SOA Low-tech Interface, and default the SOA Origination to FALSE for Blocks that were created by NPAC personnel, except where the value will be maintained from the Old Block, as a result of an NPA Split.
 (Previously B-100)

+NOTE: NPAC Personnel have the capability to override the default value of FALSE, and set it to TRUE, when creating Blocks.

 RR3-750 Number Pool Block Holder Information – Service Provider Tunable Value of TRUE for Pseudo-LRN Request

 NPAC SMS shall accept a block activate request for a pseudo-LRN record from a Service Provider SOA only when the NPAC Customer SOA Pseudo-LRN Indicator is set to TRUE, or from a Service Provider LTI SOA only when the NPAC Customer LTI Pseudo LRN Indicator is set to TRUE. (previously NANC 442, Req 5)